martinpiper/BombJack/README.md

 		0x02	Enable layer 2		Chars															0x9000 Chars control register	0x02	Chars screen disable
 		0x04	Enable layer 3		Tiles															0x9e00	0x10	Enable tiles
 		0x08	Enable layer 4		Background or mode7												0xa015	: Flags	:	0 : Enable display

+0x9e0b	Background colour
+	If the final pixel is transparent and 0x9e00 0x10 is set, then the palette information is read from this colour value If the final pixel is transparent and 0x9e00 0x10 is not set, then the palette information is read from the last layer colour value